 Developing

-Agile project management principles and practice are used, mostly on digital projects and products.
+Agile project management principles and practice are used.
 There is a launch, test and improve approach.

 Level 5